Muokkaa

 Configure added LSA protection

-This article explains how to configure added protection for the Local Security Authority (LSA) process to prevent code injection that could compromise credentials.
+This article explains how to configure added protection for the Local Security Authority (LSA) process to prevent code injection that can compromise credentials.

 The LSA, which includes the Local Security Authority Server Service (LSASS) process, validates users for local and remote sign-ins and enforces local security policies.
-Starting with Windows 8.1 and later, added protection for the LSA is provided to prevent reading memory and code injection by nonprotected processes.
+On Windows 8.1 and later, added protection for the LSA is provided to prevent nonprotected processes from reading memory and injecting code.
 This feature provides added security for the credentials that LSA stores and manages.
-Further protection is achieved when using UEFI lock and Secure Boot, because disabling the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa registry key has no effect.
+You can achieve further protection when you use Unified Extensible Firmware Interface (UEFI) lock and Secure Boot.
+When these settings are enabled, disabling the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa registry key has no effect.

 Protected process requirements for plug-ins or drivers

-For an LSA plug-in or driver to successfully load as a protected process, it must meet the following criteria:
+For an LSA plug-in or driver to successfully load as a protected process, it must meet the criteria in the following two sections.

 Signature verification